JSkimming/Castle.Core.AsyncInterceptor/README.md

 [`AsyncTimingInterceptor`](https://github.com/JSkimming/Castle.Core.AsyncInterceptor/blob/documentation/src/Castle.Core.AsyncInterceptor/AsyncTimingInterceptor.cs)
 is provided.

-`AsyncTimingInterceptor` is specialised implementation of `ProcessingAsyncInterceptor<TState>` that uses a [Stopwatch](https://msdn.microsoft.com/en-us/library/system.diagnostics.stopwatch.aspx) as the `TState`.
+`AsyncTimingInterceptor` is a specialised implementation of `ProcessingAsyncInterceptor<TState>` that uses a [Stopwatch](https://msdn.microsoft.com/en-us/library/system.diagnostics.stopwatch.aspx) as the `TState`.

 `AsyncTimingInterceptor` defines two abstract methods, one that is invoked before method invocation and before the